Post-Show Questions for Discussion and Activities

 Questions to Ask Your Students About the Characters

-- Did you personally identify with any of the characters in She Stoops to Conquer?
+- Did you personally identify with either of the characters in Crimes of the Heart?
 Who?
 Why?
 If no, why not?

 - What character did you find most interesting or engaging?
 Why were you intrigued or attracted to this particular character?

-- What qualities were revealed by the action and speech of the characters?
+- What qualities of character were revealed by the action and speech of Lenny, Meg, Babe, Doc, Barnette, and Chick?
 Explain your ideas.

 - Did either character develop or undergo a transformation during the course of the play?
 Who?
 How?
 Why?